bean5/raspi-photoviewer-sync/README.md

 Syncing Slideshow for Raspberry Pi: A Dropbox public sync work-around
 ===
+# Preface
+Note: This is deprecated in favor of chromecast album sharing--at least until I feel like adding the ability to share video.
+But the 4k chromecast that is about to come out might have that as well--not sure if it has it for screensaver mode, though.
+We will see.

+ A quick way to share dropbox folders with a remote device for use as a slideshow.
+For example, sharing public links to zip files with a raspberry pi that polls for new data.

+ This bypasses the need for Dropbox syncing on the raspberry pi.
+Dropbox doesn't work on ARM processors, making work-arounds like this kinda necessary.

 # Introduction
 A quick way to share dropbox folders with a remote device for use as a slideshow.
 For example, sharing public links to zip files with a raspberry pi that polls for new data.